Children’s Dentist Rutland

 - Comprehensive Dental Care for Children in One Location

-Children’s Checkups & Cleanings
+Children’s Dental Checkups & Cleanings

-The first checkup will be focused on getting to know your child and helping them feel comfortable in our office.
+The first dental checkup will be focused on getting to know your child and helping them feel comfortable in our office.
 After that, you should start bringing them in to see us every six months so that we can clean their teeth and make sure there aren’t any cavities or other dental problems forming.
 During these visits, we can teach your child about good oral hygiene and answer any questions you have about their oral development.

 Dental Sealants

 The molars near the back of the mouth are susceptible to cavities since they’re hard to reach with a toothbrush and contain many pits where food particles can get caught.
 To help better protect your child’s teeth, we can place a layer of clear plastic known as a sealant over the chewing surfaces.
-Well-made sealants can give up to 10 years of protection and dramatically lower your little one’s risk for cavities.
+Well-made dental sealants can give up to 10 years of protection and dramatically lower your little one’s risk for cavities.

 Fluoride Treatment

 Children between the ages of 6 months and 16 years should have fluoride every day so their teeth can grow strong and resistant to cavities.
 At your child’s checkup, we can place a concentrated fluoride gel or varnish on the teeth; after about 30 minutes, the teeth will absorb it.
-Fluoride treatments are quick and painless and make a big difference for children who have a higher-than-average risk for decay.
+Fluoride treatments are quick and painless and make a big difference for children who have a higher-than-average risk for tooth decay.

 Pulp Therapy